d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

 to get the normalization constants for each example.
 Finally, we divide each row by its normalization constant, ensuring that the result sums to $1$.
-Before looking at the code, let us recall what this looks expressed as an equation:
+Before looking at the code, let's recall what this looks expressed as an equation:

 $$